How to plan a dream trip: Tour Guides, Timing, and Transportation.

 For Ephesus, I searched for a guide on the internet and made a reservation for an all day private guide and driver to meet us and another couple which I met on Cruise Critic at the Port.
 The small group was better for seeing the sights and getting around faster and cheaper than the large motorcoach tours that the cruise line sells.

-The trip was all planned, the money saved, the wardrobe chosen and practiced packed, a house/cat sitter arranged – and I could hardly believe that my hope…my dream… was now a reality!
+The trip was all planned, the money saved, the wardrobe chosen and already practiced-packed, a house/cat sitter arranged – and I could hardly believe that my hope…my dream… was now – a reality!

 Was it going to live up to all I hoped?